 Formulations

 In the building block Formulation the properties of the dosage form that is administered can be defined.
-Most of the predefined formulations are related to formulations typically administered via the oral route, whereas others, such as the Zero Order and the First Order release function, can technically be administered into any other compartment desired.
+Most of the predefined formulations are related to formulations typically administered via the oral route, whereas others, such as the Zero Order and the First Order release functions, can technically be administered into any other compartment.
 Please note that not all combinations of formulations and administration routes are possible.
 For an intravenous administration (bolus and infusion), formulation is not required as a drug administered intravenously is assumed to be dissolved in a medium.

 To create a new formulation, do one of the following:

-Right mouse click on Formulations in the Building Block Explorer and select Add Formulation...
+Right mouse click on Formulations in the Building Block Explorer and select Add Formulation..., or

-Use the short cut Ctrl+Alt+F
+Use the short cut Ctrl+Alt+F.

 The formulation is initialized by giving it a Name in the respective input field.
 The name is used to identify the formulation when its parameters are saved in the project and/or as a template.
 The name is also used for identification of the formulation in the simulation.

-For the different types of empirical or user-defined release functions, the dissolution curve will be depicted in the adjacent graph as fraction of dose dissolved vs. time.
-To zoom into the plot either use the mouse wheel or keep your finger pressed on the left mouse button and move the cursor down to where you want the bottom right-hand corner to be.
 For Particle Dissolution, the dissolution function represents the result of the mechanistic dissolution model of the Noyes- Whitney type in combination with the physiological conditions, rather than an input function.
 Thus, the dissolution properties do not only change as a function of the physico-chemical properties of the drug and the formulation characteristic, but also with the physiological conditions of the individual or animal.
-The resulting fraction dissolved as a function of time within the intestinal segments represents a simulation output that can be displayed in the Results Window of the simulation (see ).
+The resulting fraction dissolved as a function of time within the intestinal segments represents a simulation output that can be displayed in the Results Window of the simulation (see Shared Tools - Chart Component).

 From the drop-down menu you can choose from the following predefined formulations: